Skullcandy Indy Fuel vs Indy ANC

 Like GearBrain on Facebook

-When it comes to Skullcandy one thing is certain — they make a lot of headphones and earbuds.
-Two that stand out are the Indy ANC and the Indy Fuel, both wireless earbuds that look almost identical to each other, save two crucial differences.
+When it comes to Skullcandy, one thing is sure — they make a lot of headphones and earbuds.
+Two that stand out are the Indy ANC and the Indy Fuel, both wireless earbuds that look almost identical, save two crucial differences.
 Want to know which one is best for your needs?
 Here's what we found in our testing and how you choose.

-Skullcandy Indy Fuel vs Indy ANCThe Skullcandy Indy Fuel look nearly identical to the Indy ANCGearBrain
+Skullcandy Indy Fuel vs Indy ANCThe Skullcandy Indy Fuel looks nearly identical to the Indy ANCGearBrain

 Style and design

-With both the Indy Fuel and the Indy ANC it's as if you're looking at twins.
-Both are wireless earbuds that fits snug in the ear.
-There's a long antenna that comes down, and the case is a rounded shell that acts as a charger as well.
-But the Indy Fuel do not have a fin at the top, which the Indy ANC do, and these actually do help to keep the earbuds more firmly in the ear.
+With both the Indy Fuel and the Indy ANC, it's as if you're looking at twins.
+Both are wireless earbuds that fit snugly in the ear.
+There's a long antenna that comes down, and the case is a rounded shell that also acts as a charger.
+But the Indy Fuel does not have a fin at the top, which the Indy ANC does, and these help keep the earbuds more firmly in the ear.

-In each box you get a USB-C charger, extra ear gels, an instruction manual and also the wireless earbuds and case.
-The Indy ANC also have an extra pair of fins.
+In each box, you get a USB-C charger, extra ear gels, an instruction manual, and also wireless earbuds, and a case.
+The Indy ANC also has an extra pair of fins.

 Sound

-Both the Indy Fuel and the Indy ANC have fine sound, but equally a bit muffled.
+Both the Indy Fuel and the Indy ANC have acceptable sound but are equally a bit muffled.
 They're fine, they're solid.
 Crucial is that both are almost the same.
-You're not going to lose quality by picking up one for the other.
-This isn't where the difference is going to come in to play.
+You won't lose quality by picking up one for the other.
+This isn't where the difference is going to come into play.

 I did not have this issue with the Indy ANC.
 Something to note.